Connecting to In-House Systems Using Agents

 After installation, you should copy the file (for example, on Windows):

-- C:\Program Files\ReportMagic Agent 3\appsettings.example.json
+C:\Program Files\ReportMagic Agent 3\appsettings.example.json

 ...to...

-- C:\Program Files\ReportMagic Agent 3\appsettings.json
+C:\Program Files\ReportMagic Agent 3\appsettings.json

 Edit the new file.
-You will need to run your editor with elevated privileges if you want to edit it in place.
+You will need to run your editor with elevated privileges if you want to edit it in place

 API URL

 The Agent requires the ReportMagic API URL to work properly.
-The setting in appsettings.json is called "ApiUrl" and should be set to the URL where the ReportMagic API is based.
-This will normally be https://api.docs.magicsuite.net/
+The setting in appsettings.json is called "ApiUrl", and should be set to the URL where the Magic Suite API is based.

-API Token Name / Key
+API Token Name and Key

 Connection ID

-Each Agent should have its own Connection ID, though it is possible for multiple Agents to share a Connection ID for resilience purposes.
-In the ReportMagic UI, go to Admin | Connections and create a new Agent Connection.
-Note the connection ID will show in brackets after your provided name.
-For example if you called your connection "Finance Database", the UI may show: "Finance Database (34)".
+Observe that once created, in the Connections table, the Agent's Connection ID will show in brackets after its name.
+For example if you called your connection "Finance Database", the Agent's name may show: "Finance Database (34)".
 Use the number (in this case, 34) for the "ConnectionId" setting in your appsettings.json file.

-Note that there are 2 optional configuration items for Agent Connections:
+Note that there are 2 optional configuration items for Agent Connections.

-- sqlRetryIntervalSeconds - the time in seconds between retries relating to the above item
+• sqlRetryIntervalSeconds - the time in seconds between retries relating to the above item

 {